VulcanJS/vulcan-next/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

-## They support Vulcan Next Starter and Vulcan
+## They support Vulcan Next and Vulcan Meteor

 ### Contributors